mujtabaaslam/MinimalDebugger/README.md

 # MinimalDebugger
 ## Authors: Eli Salm, Zoe Grubbs, Mujtaba Aslam

-A minimal deubgger that catches segmentation faults and provides useful information to help the user debug them.
-The debugger also provides an option to set a breakpoint before the prgram is executed.
+A minimal debugger that catches segmentation faults and provides useful information to help the user debug them.
+The debugger also provides an option to set a breakpoint before the program is executed.

 Usage:
 `./gdb ./[program]` where program is the program to be debugged.
 For example, run `make` in the src directory and then `./gdb ./seg`